 To the first bowl of cake batter add 1 tablespoon of red food coloring.

-If you use a large amount of food coloring like I have, add a little McCormick Vanilla Extract to ensure the cake tastes as sweet as it looks!
+If you use a large amount of food coloring as I have, add a little McCormick Vanilla Extract to ensure the cake tastes as sweet as it looks!
 Why do I prefer McCormick?
 Not only can I find it everywhere (and adore that my readers can too!) but I love knowing I am using a product that is the best quality.

 For this recipe, I added 1 teaspoon to the red batter.
 (I did not add any to the green batter but you certainly could.
 You could also add peppermint extract for a wonderful seasonal flavor!)

 Once you have added the red food coloring and vanilla carefully mix until fully incorporated.
 Pour into a prepared (I lined my pan with parchment paper and coated it with Homemade Baker’s Spray – or GOOP) pan.
-Once the batter is in the pan, tap it one the counter to force air bubbles to the top.
+Once the batter is in the pan, tap it on the counter to force air bubbles to the top.

 Bake for 12-15 minutes.
 At 6 minutes remove pan and tap it on the counter to remove any air bubbles.
-When cake is done baking invert it onto a cooling rack.
+When the cake is done baking invert it onto a cooling rack.

-Add 1 tablespoon of green food coloring to remaining cake batter.
+Add 1 tablespoon of green food coloring to the remaining cake batter.
 Carefully mix until fully combined.
 If you have another 9×13 pan you can pour the batter into the pan.
 (Or you can use the pan the red cake is in, just be careful when cleaning it as it will be hot.)

 Bake green cake for 12-15 minutes.
 At 6 minutes remove pan and tap it on the counter to remove any air bubbles.
-When cake is done baking invert it onto a cooling rack.
+When the cake is done baking invert it onto a cooling rack.